kaby76/swigged.cuda/README.md

 This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API Version 9 in C#, compiled under Net Standard 1.1.
 Note, older releases of the NVIDIA GPU Toolkit are not supported; version 9.x must be installed, and you must have a NVIDIA GPU Pascal or newer installed.
+I am dropping support of 32-bit targets, as NVIDIA GPU Toolkit drops support for 32-bit targets at all!

 Virtually all of the API is exposed.
 However, the thunking with the Driver API is minimal.
 For example, you must manuall marshal arrays into a pinned array, and convert the pinned array handle into a System.IntPtr address for use with swigged.cuda.